 Participants will be provided with a PDF of the training material in advance of the training should they wish to print and annotate notes.
 Participants will be connected to the trainer and other participants via online collaboration tool Zoom with connected video (webcam / screen sharing) and audio (computer audio or phone dial-in).
 Theory will be delivered by the trainer sharing their screen of the PowerPoint presentation.
 Facilitated workshops will be run in digital breakout rooms (e.g. a group of 12 might split into 4 breakout rooms each with 3 participants to separately work on a problem).
 Breakout rooms can call the trainer in for support when required and the trainer can electronically bring everyone back to the main session to debrief when appropriate.

-The training can be delivered as 2 x 3.5 hour sessions over 2 days or as 1 full day session.
+The training is delivered as 2 x 3.5 hour sessions over 2 days.
 Breaks are included.

 PDF Certificates will be provided to participants electronically.

 Participant needs are very basic.
 You will need a computer or suitable device with a good internet connection.
 A headset (headphones with microphone) and second monitor/screen are recommended but not required.